-Figure 22.9 A simple finite-state automaton architecture for a dialogue manager.
+Figure 24.9 A simple finite-state automaton architecture for a dialogue manager.

-recognizes the universal commands in addition to the answer to the question that the system just asked.
+Systems that control the conversation in this way are called system initiative or single initiative systems.
+We say that the speaker that is in control of the conversation has the initiative; in normal human-human dialogue, initiative shifts back and forth between the participants (Walker and Whittaker, 1990).1 The limited single-initiative finite-state dialogue manager architecture has the advantage that the system always knows what question the user is answering.
+This means the system can prepare the speech recognition engine with a specific language model tuned to answers for this question.
+Knowing what the user is going to be talking about also makes the task of the natural language understanding engine easier.
+Most finite-state systems also allow universal commands.
+Universals are commands that can be said anywhere in the dialogue; every dialogue state recognizes the universal commands in addition to the answer to the question that the system just asked.
 Common universals include help, which gives the user a (possibly state-specific) help message, start over (or main menu), which returns the user to some specified main start state, and some sort of command to correct the system's understanding of the users last statement (San-Segundo et al., 2001).
 System-initiative finite-state dialogue managers with universals may be sufficient for very simple tasks such as entering a credit card number, or a name and password, on the phone.

-Pure system-initiative finite-state dialogue manager architectures are probably too restricted, however, even for the relatively uncomplicated task of a spoken dialogue travel agent system.
+Pure system-initiative finite-state dialogue manager architectures are probably too system initiative single initiative Initiative restricted, however, even for the relatively uncomplicated task of a spoken dialogue travel agent system.
 The problem is that pure system-initiative systems require that the user answer exactly the question that the system asked.
 But this can make a dialogue awkward and annoying.
 Users often need to be able to say something that is not exactly the answer to a single question from the system.
-For example, in a travel planning situation, users often want to express their travel goals with complex sentences that may answer more than one question at a time, as in Communicator example (22.17) repeated from Fig. 22.1, or ATIS example (22.18).
+For example, in a travel planning situation, users often want to express their travel goals with complex sentences that may answer more than one question at a time, as in Communicator example (24.16) repeated from Fig. 24, or ATIS example (24.17).